monome/dust/docs/jah/step/index.md

 - grid width: 8 or 16
 - last row cuts: yes or no. If yes, row 8 will cut playhead position.
-- beats per pattern:
-- tempo: 20 - 300 BPM
+- tempo: 20-300 BPM
-- swing amount: 0 - 100%
+- swing amount: amount to swing odd steps (0-100%)

-The script also exposes [../ack](ack engine parameters) for each channel.
+The script exposes [../ack](ack engine parameters) for each channel.